microsoft/WhatTheHack/015-Serverless/Student/Resources/README.md

 ## Events

 This folder is empty by design.
 Students should open this folder in a separate Visual Studio Code window to create the Node.js Azure Functions in Challenge 06.

+## HelloWorld

+This folder is empty by design.
+Students should open this folder in a separate Visual Studio Code window to create the HelloWorld Azure Function in Challenge 02.